recsyschallenge/2014/index.md

 </ul>

 #Workshop
 The RecSys challenge workshop will be held during the <a href="http://recsys.acm.org/recsys14/">ACM RecSys 2014</a> at Foster City, Silicon Valley, USA, 6th-10th October 2014.
+Participants are expexted to submit a paper detailing their results and findings.
+The winners of the challenge will be announced at the RecSys conference.